Kern County Lyft Accident Lawyers

 - Damages — The collision resulted in your injuries and damages.

-Depend on our Kern County lawyers specializing in Lyft accidents to evaluate your claim and collect evidence to demonstrate the responsible parties’ negligence.
+Speak with our Kern County lawyers with experience in Lyft accident cases to evaluate your claim and collect evidence to demonstrate the responsible parties’ negligence.

 How Does Comparative Negligence Affect Your Lyft Accident Case?

-Comparative negligence is a legal principle that impacts how much compensation you can receive after an accident.
+Comparative negligence is a legal principle that impacts how much compensation you can pursue after an accident.
 Courts consider the negligence of all the parties involved, not just the Lyft driver.
-This means that if you’re found to be partially to blame for the accident, your compensation will be reduced based on your percentage of fault.
+This means that if you’re found to be partially to blame for the accident, the amount you may be able to seek will be reduced based on your percentage of fault.

 How Does Lyft’s Insurance Policy Work?